Lucia Ronchetti: Work

-Starting in 1998, Ronchetti realised various productions at the Berlin Institute of Technology (TUB) in collaboration with Folkmar Hein.
+Starting in 1998, Ronchetti realised various productions at Technische Universität Berlin (TUB) in collaboration with Folkmar Hein.
 In 2003 she started working at the Experimentalstudio of Freiburg, where she wrote a cycle of compositions that explore the sound configuration of the viola, with the assistance of André Richard, Reinhold Braig and Joachim Haas and in collaboration with the violist Barbara Maurer; it was presented in Berlin Festival Ultrashall in 2007 and is called Xylocopa Violacea, recorded by Stradivarius in 2010.

 She has been working on the compositional treatment of the voice, collaborating intensively with the Neue Vocalsolisten of Stuttgart.
 They created eight different productions: Studio detto dei venti, for four voices in 2010; Le voyage d'Urien, for voices and ensemble in 2008; Hamlet's Mill, for voices, viola and cello in 2007; Coins and Crosses, for six voices in 2007; Pinocchio, una storia parallela, for four male voices in 2005; Last Desire, a chamber opera for treble voice, countertenor and bass in 2003; Hombre de mucha gravedad, for four voices and string quartet in 2002; and Anatra al sal, Comedia harmonica for six voices in 2000, recorded by Kairos in 2010.

 She has realized numerous music theatre projects inspired by the social scene, exploring social concepts in the dramaturgy.
 The concept of otherness is a topic in Bendel/Schlemihl, Strasse-opern, 2000 to a text by Ivan Vladislavic.
 Outsider groups and dysptopia feature in Narrenschiffe, and in-transit action, 2010 to a text after Sebastian Brant.
 Borders (limen are in focus in Der Sonne entgegen, a 2009 chamber opera to a text by Steffi Hansel. transitory mental illness (Le voyage d'Urien, drammaturgia, text after André Gide and 19th-century psychiatric reportages, 2008).
 Sub-urbanity is featured in Rumori da monumenti, 2007 to a text by Ivan Vladislavic, and also in Sebenza e-mine, an audio play of 2010 in collaboration with Philip Miller.